2018 Bayshore Boulevard crash

-The 2018 Bayshore Boulevard crash was a fatal traffic collision caused by street racing, which occurred shortly before noon on May 23, 2018, on the Bayshore Boulevard in South Tampa, Florida.
+The 2018 Bayshore Boulevard crash was a fatal traffic collision caused by street racing, which occurred shortly before noon on May 23, 2018, on Bayshore Boulevard in South Tampa, Florida, United States.
 The event was the subject of a large amount of online activity, causing it to garner substantial media coverage.

 18-year-old Cameron Herrin and 17-year-old John Barrineau had been racing each other on Bayshore Boulevard when Herrin's vehicle collided with two pedestrians who were crossing towards West Knights Avenue.
 24-year-old Jessica Raubenolt died at the scene and her 21-month-old daughter Lillia Raubenolt died in the hospital the following day.
 They were not within a marked crosswalk, but still had right of way because they were crossing at the location of a pedestrian ramp.
-Herrin was driving a 2018 Ford Mustang and was carrying his 20-year-old brother Tristan Herrin as a passenger, while Barrineau was driving a Nissan Altima.
+Herrin was driving a 2018 Ford Mustang and was carrying his 20-year-old brother Tristan Herrin as a passenger, while Barrineau was driving a 2015 Nissan Altima.
 Multiple witnesses reported observing the cars speeding and weaving through traffic shortly before the crash.
 The Mustang's black box revealed that he had been driving at 102 miles per hour in the moments preceding the crash despite a posted speed limit of 40 mph.
-Immediately prior to striking the pedestrians, Herrin's vehicle rapidly reduced speed to 30-40 mph, indicating hard breaking.
+Immediately prior to striking the pedestrians, Herrin's vehicle rapidly reduced speed to 30-40 mph, indicating hard braking.

 The incident prompted local authorities to reduce the speed on Bayshore Boulevard to 35 mph.